 Reason for being

 HumaNature Connect was founded in 2013 in response to the mechanical and siloed way in which our society is addressing the environmental crisis we face.
-Whole conversations and solutions could be crafted in offices in the name of environmental sustainability without even mentioning the word plant or animal or ocean or… any reference to any of the natural world including people, that we are trying to sustain.
-I made it my mission to bring nature back into every day consciousness and in doing so strengthen a sense of belonging and connection to the natural world towards a vision of a flourishing natural world including humans.
+Whole conversations and solutions could be crafted in offices in the name of environmental sustainability without even mentioning the word plant or animal or ocean or any reference to any of the natural world including people, that we are trying to sustain.
+I made it my mission to bring nature back into every day consciousness by working across the environment and wellbeing sectors to ‘pollinate’ each with new ideas about how they could take an integrated approach toward a thriving natural world including humans.

 Drawing on twenty years of experience working in the fields of biological science, outdoor education, bush and adventure therapy, and health promotion, as HumaNature Connect I offer a wide range of experiences and learning opportunities.